 - without discretionary review or a hearing, consistent with the provisions of this chapter and state law, unless otherwise provided. - B. Primary Dwelling Unit Required.
 The lot must be in a zoning district that allows single-unit or multi-unit dwellings and contain an existing primary dwelling unit or multi-unit dwelling at the time an application for an ADU is submitted, or the application for an ADU may be made in conjunction with the development of a primary single-unit dwelling. - C. Number of Accessory Dwelling Units Allowed.
-One ADU shall be allowed per parcel except as follows: - 1.
-When a parcel has existing multi-unit development, at least one ADU, but not more than 25 percent of the existing multi-unit units are permitted within the portions of existing multi-unit dwelling structures that are not used as livable space, including, but not limited to, storage rooms, boiler rooms, passageways, attics, basements, or garages, if each ADU complies with the applicable provisions of Title 15. - 2.
+One ADU shall be allowed per parcel except as follows: - When a parcel has existing multi-unit development, at least one ADU, but not more than 25 percent of the existing multi-unit units are permitted when concerning the conversion of storage rooms, boiler rooms, passageways, attics, basements, or garages, if each ADU complies with the applicable provisions of Title 15. - 2.
 When the parcel has multi-unit development, a maximum of eight (8), but no more than the number existing units on-site, detached ADUs are permitted, above and beyond the 25 percent limit described above. - When the parcel has proposed multi-unit development, a maximum of two detached accessory dwelling units. - 4.
 One attached ADU and/or one JADU internal to the primary dwelling unit may be constructed on lots with proposed or existing single-unit dwellings. - 1.
 When a parcel has been subdivided under Government Code Sections 65852.21, 66411.7, and 66452.6, only one ADU per subdivided parcel shall be permitted. - D. Development Standards.
-Except as provided pursuant to Government Code section 66323, ADUs shall comply with the development standards of the base, overlay, or specific plan district in which it is located, except as modified below. - 1.
+ADUs shall comply with the development standards of the base, overlay, or specific plan district in which it is located, except as modified below. - 1.
 Density.
 An ADU shall not be included in the calculation of the density of the lot on which it is located. - 2.
-Setbacks.
+Setbacks. - a.
+Attached and detached ADUs may encroach into the rear, street side and side yard setback when a minimum setback of three (3) feet is provided.

-- a.
-Attached and detached ADUs may encroach into the rear, street side and side yard setback when a minimum setback of three (3) feet is provided. - b.
+b.
 When an existing detached accessory structure is converted in whole or part to an ADU, only those portions located outside the existing building envelope are subject to a minimum setback of three (3) feet.